hashicorp/nomad/website/source/docs/drivers/rkt.html.md

 ~> **Deprecation Warning!**
-Nomad introduced the Rkt driver in version 0.2.0.
-The Rkt project had some early adoption; in recent times user adoption has trended away from Rkt towards other projects.
+Nomad introduced the rkt driver in version 0.2.0.
+The rkt project had some early adoption; in recent times user adoption has trended away from rkt towards other projects.
 Project activity has declined and there are unpatched CVEs.
 The project has been [archived by the CNCF](https://github.com/rkt/rkt/issues/4004#issuecomment-507358362)

-Nomad 0.11 will convert the Rkt driver to an external driver.
-We will not prioritize features or pull requests that affect the Rkt driver.
+Nomad 0.11 will convert the rkt driver to an external driver.
+We will not prioritize features or pull requests that affect the rkt driver.
 The external driver will be available as an open source repository for community ownership.

 # Rkt Driver